 Currently, more than 2.7 million children in the U.S. have an incarcerated parent; that is 1 in 28 school-aged children.
 Furthermore, approximately 10 million children have experienced parental incarceration at some point in their lives.
 Having a parent in prison can impact a child’s mental health, social behavior, health, and educational performance.
 The second ND Prevention webinar for FY 2018-19 will focus on the needs of children who have a parent who is incarcerated.
 The presenters will concentrate on how schools and school personnel can support the child, his/her caregiver and parent in a positive manner.

-- Highlight national data on students impacted by incarceration and dispel multiple myths;
+- Highlighted national data on students impacted by incarceration and dispel multiple myths;

-- Describe the kinds of supports and services children with incarcerated parents can benefit from;
+- Described the kinds of supports and services children with incarcerated parents can benefit from;

-- Provide an opportunity to hear from a child and parent perspective; and,
+- Provided an opportunity to hear from a child and parent perspective; and,

-- Discuss next steps and our upcoming follow-up web-based discussion.
+- Discussed next steps and our upcoming follow-up web-based discussion.

 - Ann Adalist-Estrin, Director, National Resource Center on Children and Families of the Incarcerated